atlantichabitatmodels/communityofpractice/pages/meetings.md

 ### February 2024

 We are looking forward to reconnecting with everyone on February 23rd from 2 to 4 pm.
-A meeting invite is coming soon!
+A meeting invite has been sent to the distribution list!

+#### Model Showcase: Whale Occurrence Model – A Case for the North Atlantic Right Whale

+Assessing risk for conservation management purposes requires estimates of the threats facing species and the occurrence of the species in an area.
+Migratory marine species must often travel through unsuitable habitats to reach important areas such as foraging or mating grounds; therefore, occurrence estimates must consider all areas, regardless of suitable habitat characteristics.
+In this presentation, I will showcase a model developed to estimate the probability of whale occurrence based on principles of movement ecology and built from systematic and opportunistic sightings.
+The example will focus on the management case of the critically endangered North Atlantic right whale.

+Alexandra Mayette, MSc – Canadian Wildlife Federation

 ### Upcoming Meeting Themes

 For the next set of meetings, we'll enjoy model showcases from community members!